wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 * maybe the notification e-mails are ended up into "spam" folder of your Inbox.

-= How to use some other plugin submission form plugin (Gravity Forms, Contact Form 7 ...) with Scroll Triggered Box  =
+= How to use some other plugin's submission form (Gravity Forms, Contact Form 7 ...) with Scroll Triggered Box  =

 * When using any 3rd party submission form, "Actions after form submission"->"Send submitted values to email" field must be empty.
 * Prefer shortcode over Widget option.